Integrations

 fetch-depth: 0

-uses: actions/setup-python@v4
+uses: actions/download-artifact@v4

 with:

-- name: Install build dependencies
+- name: Install built wheel and test dependencies

 run: |